mbulat/chef-postgresql/README.md

 Description
 ===========
-This is a fork of the Opscode PostgreSQL cookbook, which has been modified extensively.
+This is a *fork of a fork* of the Opscode PostgreSQL cookbook, which has been modified extensively.

-* Adds support for PostgresQL 9.1 on Ubuntu 10.04 (Lucid) using a PPA.
 * Adds a recipe to create PostgreSQL user accounts and databases (this particular addition couples this to the `database` cookbook)